kata-containers/ci/deployment/packet/README.md

 All steps should pass successfully, and Ansible should report no failures.
-Your instance should now be configured to execute Jenkins CI tasks either on the 'bare metal', or inside a Metrics VM.
+Your instance should now be configured to execute Jenkins CI tasks either on the "bare metal", or inside a Metrics VM.

 ## Testing the instance

-Now the instance is deployed and configured, we can test that the jenkins user is set up correctly.
-Add the jenkins user SSH key into your .ssh configuration:
+Now the instance is deployed and configured, we can test that the Jenkins user is set up correctly.
+Add the Jenkins user SSH key into your .ssh configuration:

 ```bash
 # packet c1small-test jenkins user